HannahCarolyn/XPCorrelate/README.md

+#XPCorrelate updated for Premier input and HR-EBSD.

+Warning this branch has been altered such that some of the original functionallity of the code may be buggy.

+The input deck has been altered to allow the import of premier and HR-EBSD data.

+Two additional functions has been written which allow for the correlating of EBSD maps before and after indenting.
+Then correlating these reference frames with nanoindentation data.
+The details of this can be found in my Part II thesis.
+These functions are called f_fixGNDdistortion and f_xebsdcorrelate which have been annotated with instructions on how to add extra xEBSDv3 datastreams.

+Please note that you are careful when picking the orientation between the EBSD after map and nanoindentation as they will not be orientated in the same way.
+It is likely it will be a 180 degrees rotation.

+The in the input deck you can change the size of the sampling boxes.
+This is calculated by (spacing of nanoindentation*fractionofspacing/stepsize) this will be rounded to an integar number of spacing points which is the same in x and y direction to make a box.

+Note lastly, the datastack will not automatically save.

 # XPCorrelate
 Code to register and analyse multidimensional maps e.g. nanoindentation maps vs EBSD, etc.
 The default setup is to analyse Nanoindentation mapping against EBSD data, and if desired, EPMA data.